 Subcontractors like to keep busy to remain profitable.
 They know that a general contractor can supply them with half a dozen jobs after this one is complete.
 Therefore, one of the effects of having a good general contractor is that subcontractors bend over backwards to see they get hired for other projects in the future.

 This can sometimes mean cheaper bids, but even if the bid is not cheaper, the quality will often be better because it could mean more work in the future.

 For all these reasons, a quality general contractor you can trust to see that your building plans come in on time, and on or below budget, can be invaluable.
-If you’re searching for the best general contractor in Austin for your construction project, check out our article on Finding the Best Commercial Contractor or call T. F. Harper & Associates LP, an Austin construction company, to find out how we can help.
+If you’re searching for the best general contractor in Austin for your construction project, check out our article on Finding the Best Commercial Contractor or contact the Austin contractors at T. F. Harper & Associates LP to find out how we can help.